J. R. Russell: College statistics

-Professional Career
+Professional career

 Tampa Bay Buccaneers

-Russell was selected by the Tampa Buccaneers with the 253rd pick in the 2005 NFL Draft.
+Russell was selected by the Tampa Bay Buccaneers in the seventh round with the 253rd pick in the 2005 NFL draft.

 Russell made the Buccaneers opening day roster, but never played in a game.
 He was released on November 19, 2005, and was re-signed to the Bucs' practice squad the next day.

-Russell was released on August 29, 2006 after Training Camp.
+Russell was released on August 29, 2006, after Training Camp.

-Orlando Predators (AFL)
+Orlando Predators

 Russell signed with the Orlando Predators on April 12, 2007.

-Personal Life
+Personal life

 Currently resides in Tampa with his 3 children and wife Theresa.

 Russell goes by the nickname "Sneed."
 He was given this nickname by a family friend when he was younger.